 Medicinal and honey aren’t two words that naturally fit together in my brain.
 The word medicinal conjures images of lab coats, hospitals, shots, and prescription bottles.
 Honey, on the other hand, makes me think of the cute little bear-shaped bottle that I squeeze into my tea.
 It doesn’t seem possible that the two could go hand in hand, the sterile antiseptic smell of a hospital ward and the clover-sweet smell of amber gel.
 Over the past few years, though, I have heard snippits here and there about medicinal honey, the healing powers of honey, and the use of honey as an alternative to drug-based therapies.
-Dr. Oz recently aired a show on antibiotic-resistant disease and featured Manuka Honey, a medicinal honey that he presented as an alternative to antibiotic use.
+A popular TV doctor recently aired a show on antibiotic-resistant disease and featured Manuka Honey, a medicinal honey that he presented as an alternative to antibiotic use.
 Could it be that there really is something to this medihoney, the natural product reportedly wiping out strains of the MRSA virus, healing strep throat infections without broad-spectrum antibiotics, and healing DVT wounds that had been open and considered untreatable for years?
 My heart is all for alternative health, but my mind is consumed by skepticism, so I have put in my fair share of research on medicinal honey.
 In the end, I’m a true believer, having found out some pretty incredible information that I still can’t believe I didn’t know before.

 Is there really a special medicinal honey?